getodk/central-backend/CONTRIBUTING.md

 Please see the [project README](https://github.com/getodk/central-backend#setting-up-a-development-environment) for instructions on how to set up your development environment.

+### OpenID Connect

+If you want to use OpenID Connect instead of username/password for authentication in development:

+Instead of `make dev`, run both `make dev-oidc` and `make fake-oidc-server`.

 ## Guidelines

 If you're starting work on an issue ticket, please leave a comment saying so.
 If you run into trouble or have to stop working on a ticket, please leave a comment as well.
 As you write code, the usual guidelines apply; please ensure you are following existing conventions: